maxtaco/tamejs/README.md

 * support unterminated expressions (might not be possible without PEG)
 * regtest suite
 * with statements?
+* Make the tamejs compiler a lot more robust and featureful

 ToDos (Optimizations)
 ---------------------
 * Can passThrough blocks in a tamed function that don't have twaits, so can get more aggressive here.
-* Memoize recursion on the AST if just asking questions about AST structure.

 ToDos (Future)
 --------------